Privacy Policy

 The Service may contain links to third-party websites or services not operated by us.
 We are not responsible for the privacy practices of these third parties.
 We encourage you to review their privacy policies before providing any personal information.

-12. Do Not Track Signals
+12. Do Not Track and Global Privacy Control

 Some browsers include "Do Not Track" (DNT) features.
 Our Service does not currently respond to DNT signals.
 However, you can control cookies and tracking through your browser settings.

-13. Changes to This Privacy Policy
+14. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
 We will notify you of material changes by: